athrunsun/athrunsun/README.md

 #### Interests
 - Docker/podman.
 Perhaps someday we can compose an OS by containers.
 - 3D/WebGL.
 Webpages will be 3D in the future.
 - Astronomy.
-Can you imagine the diameter of the biggest black hole (as of 2021/8/21) is 144 times the diameter of our Solar system?
+Can you imagine the diameter of the biggest black hole [TON 618](https://en.wikipedia.org/wiki/TON_618) (as of 2021/8/21) is 33 times the diameter of our Solar system?
 - Science fiction.
 Have you watched Interstellar?
 It's a great movie.
 - Crazy fan of voice actor/actress (or character voice, or CV for short, or 声优 in Chinese).

 #### Other facts about me
 - I love cats more than dogs.
-- I prefer 4 spaces as tab.
+- I prefer 4 spaces as a tab.

 #### CI status
 - personal-ppa: [![Build Status](https://dev.azure.com/okampfer/ppa_build/_apis/build/status/ppa_build?branchName=master)](https://dev.azure.com/okampfer/ppa_build/_build/latest?definitionId=5&branchName=master)